varunsridharan/easy-gulp-tasker/README.md

 			rename: 'custom-file-name',
 			bable: {
 			// Your Custom Config For **Babel**
-			// Or Set True to use deafult config provided by Better Gulp Tasker Plugin.
+			// Or Set True to use deafult config provided by Easy Gulp Tasker Plugin.
 			// If not pass a custom string and use that string in the config array to build your own common config.
 			}
 			watch:['file1','file2','file3'] // enter the files that are needed to be watched to trigger the above actions.